| MRV Products

 providing a long distance extension capability without either changing the

 cabling plant or requiring high-cost single-mode optics.
-GMX

 technology is often used to upgrade FDDI networks.
 Many FDDI networks rely